JetBrains/teamcity-recipes/src/aws/install-aws-cli/README.md

 # jetbrains/install-aws-cli

-Installs the AWS Command Line Interface (CLI) on the agent.
+Installs the AWS Command Line Interface (CLI) on the agent, allowing subsequent build steps to call the “aws” command.
-The paths to the installed binary and its directory are exposed as the `AWS_CLI_EXEC` and `AWS_CLI_PATH` environment variables for use in downstream steps.

 ## Inputs